Sud 777 immediately became one of my favorite restaurants in Mexico City after dining there.

 Sud 777 offers a la carte dining as well as a seasonal tasting menu.

-The watermelon was paired with smoked tomato juice in a skull-shaped glass, a terrific combo.
+The watermelon was paired with smoked tomato juice in a skull-shaped glass, another terrific combo from the team at Sud 777.

 The salad was paired with fresh beet juice served in a wine glass.

-Let's all pause and appreciate the fact that there was a donut on the menu for lunch this day.
+Let's all pause and appreciate that there was a donut on the menu for lunch this day.
 And certainly one of the fanciest donuts I've ever eaten.

-For the meat course, I received brisket with bok choy and sweet potato, paired red berry juice.
+I received brisket with bok choy and sweet potato for the meat course, paired with red berry juice.

 Not pictured is the handsome steak knife in a leather sheath I was provided.